Computing Maximum Likelihood Estimates for Gaussian Graphical Models with Macaulay2: Ideal of score equations

 \section{Ideal of score equations}

-The critical points of the log-likelihood function $\ell(\Sigma)$ are the solutions to the system of equations obtained by taking partial derivatives of $\ell$ with respect to all variables in the entries of $\Sigma$ from our construction in (\ref{eq:parametrization}):
+The critical points of the log-likelihood function $\ell(\Sigma)$ are the solutions to the system of equations obtained by taking partial derivatives of $\ell$ with respect to all variables in the entries of $\Sigma$ from our construction in~(\ref{eq:parametrization}) and setting them to zero:

-Such equations are called \emph{score equations}.
-From an algebraic point of view, the ideal generated by the score equations of the model is already of interest on its own, see \cite{sullivant2018algebraic}*{Chapter 7}.
+where $\frac{\partial}{\partial (\cdot)}$ stands for the partial derivatives with respect to the variables $\lambda_{ij},k_{ij},\psi_{ij}$ in the entries of the covariance matrix $\Sigma$ from (\ref{eq:parametrization}).
+These polynomial equations are called \emph{score equations}.
+The command \texttt{scoreEquations} returns the ideal generated by such polynomials, which lives in the polynomial ring $\mathbb{Q}[\lambda_{ij},k_{ij},\psi_{ij}]$.
+From an algebraic perspective, this ideal is already of interest on its own, see \cite{sullivant2018algebraic}*{Chapter 7}.

-Note that the log-likelihood function depends on the sample covariance matrix, therefore our implementation of \verb|scoreEquations| requires as input both sample data and the graphical model encoded in a \verb|gaussianRing|.
-See Section \ref{sec6} for more details on Gaussian rings.
+Note that the log-likelihood function depends both on the sample covariance matrix and the graphical model.
+Therefore our implementation of \texttt{scoreEquations} requires as input the sample data along with information about the model.
+The latter is obtained via the command \texttt{gaussianRing} in the package \emph{GraphicalModels} (see \cite{garcia2013graphical} and examples in Section \ref{sec6}), which produces a ring associated to the graph $G$ that stores all relevant features of the graphical model.

 \begin{exmp} We compute the ideal of score equations associated to the 4-cycle after creating the graph $G$ as in Example \ref{4-cycle}.
-We now consider as input data the sample data encoded in the columns of matrix $U$ below.
+We now consider as input data the sample data encoded in the columns of the integer matrix $U$ below, obtained via the command \texttt{random}.